ebottabi/cassandraoutputformat/README.txt

 -----
 * Writing to supercolumns is not tested
 * The jar created by the build file is to be used on a Hadoop cluster and as such it contains all the jars in lib.
+If you will include it in your program then don't include the jars in the cassandraoutputformat.jar but in your file instead.

 Troubleshooting
 ---------------
 * Make sure you have the same cassandra.jar in the Hadoop program as on the Cassandra cluster to avoid strange RMI errors.
 * Make sure no ghost processes are left behind, sometimes the Cassandra daemons don't shut down properly
+* If you run into out of memory errors you can tweak BinaryMemtableSizeInMB and FlushMaxThreads on the Cassandra cluster.
+You can also reduce the number of reducers on the Hadoop side.